 Now, let us ask ourselves a difficult question: Do we really want to be so close to G-d?

 First of all, let’s keep in mind, this is inevitable.
-Pardon my saying it, but we can choose to ignore this reality for our 70 or 80 years down here, but we’ll all be going down that path sooner or later.
+Pardon my saying it, but we can choose to ignore this reality for our 80 or 90 years down here, but we’ll all be going down that path sooner or later.
 Man has not invented any way around it — even if we can delay the inevitable ever so slightly.
 So again, what kind of experience will this be for us?
 How will we fare?
-And strange as it may sound, if this is G-d’s special reward for us, are we sure we really want it?
+And strange as it may sound, if this is G-d’s special reward for us, are we sure we even want it?

 Text Copyright © 2008 by Rabbi Dovid Rosenfeld and Torah.org